Sandy Hook Hours of Operation

 NPS / JERRY KASTEN, Volunteer-In-Parks

 - April 1 through October 31: The park is open from 5 AM to 10 PM daily, except by permit or as noted below.
-There is a $15 charge per day for beach parking from Memorial Day through Labor Day.
+Through the summer of 2015, there is a $15 charge per day for beach parking from Memorial Day weekend through Labor Day.
 Parking at Fort Hancock is always free.

 - All navigable marine waters within the park boundary are open 24 hours.